 - To go back to the previous number in this list, press 3.
 You will hear the previous number in the list, or a prompt if you try to go back from the first number in the list.

 Deleting a number from the permitted numbers list or blocked numbers list.

 - Navigate to the number you want to delete using the 2 and 3 keys.
 Once you have reached the number you want, press 4.

 Exiting the permitted numbers list or blocked number list management menu

 - Return to the screening list menu by pressing 9.

 Press 5 to Add the Most Recent Caller to Your Blocked Numbers List

 - Add the number that most recently called you to the blocked number list by pressing 5 at the main menu.

-To exit the Privacy Defender interface, either press 9 when you hear the main menu (before or after using other options), or simply hang up.
+- Either press 9 when you hear the main menu (before or after using other options), or simply hang up.